Source: Material Matters

 Discussion of the alternate analysis

-Results contradict the conclusion of the “standard” analysis: Sauveur’s temperament might not be such a good choice, given the alternate choice of ratios for consonant/dissonant melodic and harmonic intervals.
+The results contradict the conclusion of the 'standard' analysis: Sauveur's temperament may not be such a good choice, given the alternative choice of ratios for consonant/dissonant melodic and harmonic intervals.

-According to these settings, the best tuning schemes might be D’Alambert-Rousseau temperament (see image and read Asselin, 2000 p.
+According to these settings, the best tuning schemes might be the D'Alambert-Rousseau temperament (see picture and read Asselin, 2000 p.
 119) and H.A.
-Kellner’s BACH temperament (see image and read Asselin, 2000 p.
+Kellner's BACH temperament (see picture and read Asselin, 2000 p.
 101).
-Both have been designed after J.S.
-Bach’s death, but similar or identical tuning procedures could be figured out by the composer.
+Both were designed after J.S.
+Bach's death, but similar or identical tuning procedures could have been devised by the composer.

-Comparing the images and cent positions (equal within ± 7 cents) explains why these two temperaments produced identical matches despite their utterly different tuning procedures.
+A comparison of the images and cent positions (identical within ± 7 cents) explains why these two temperaments produced identical matches, despite their completely different tuning procedures.
 Look at the procedures (traced by the algorithm) and listen to short note sequences produced with these scales:

 D'Alembert-Rousseau temperament